U.S. says air strikes cripple Syria chemical weapons program

 Dmitry Belik, a Russian member of parliament who was in Damascus and witnessed the strikes, told Reuters: “The attack was more of a psychological nature rather than practical.
 Luckily there are no substantial losses or damages.”

-At least six loud explosions were heard in Damascus and smoke rose over the city, according to a Reuters witness.

-But the Western intervention has virtually no chance of altering the military balance of power at a time when Assad is in his strongest position since the war’s early months.
+The Western intervention has virtually no chance of altering the military balance of power at a time when Assad is in his strongest position since the war’s early months.

 In Douma, site of the suspected gas attack, the last buses were due on Saturday to transport out rebels and their families who agreed to surrender the town, state TV reported.
 That effectively ends all resistance in the suburbs of Damascus known as eastern Ghouta, marking one of the biggest victories for Assad’s government of the entire war.